-Occasionally we approve the use of state trust land for special studies related to conservation or stewardship of natural resources.
-Research projects have focused on wildlife, state flora and fauna, box turtles, reptiles, bird banding, and more.
+Occasionally we approve the use of state trust land for special studies related to the stewardship of natural resources.
+Research projects have focused on wildlife, state flora and fauna, box turtles, reptiles, bird banding, carbon sequestration, and more.
 Research partners include:

 - The Nature Conservancy